amolenk/dapr-hands-on/Assignment03/README.md

 # dapr hands-on - Assignment 3 - Add dapr state management

-In this assignment, you're going to add dapr state management in the TrafficControl service to store vehicle information.
+In this assignment, you're going to add dapr **state management** in the TrafficControl service to store vehicle information.

+Before you start with this assignment, read the [introduction to this building-block](https://github.com/dapr/docs/blob/master/concepts/state-management/README.md) in the dapr documentation.

 ## Assignment goals